puma/puma-dev/README.md

 Like pow, puma-dev support serving static files.
 If an app has a `public` directory, then any urls that match files within that directory are served.
 The static files have priority over the app.

+### Subdomains support

+Once a virtual host is installed, it's also automatically accessible from all subdomains of the named host.
+For example, a `myapp` virtual host could also be accessed at `http://www.myapp.test/` and `http://assets.www.myapp.test/`.
+You can override this behavior to, say, point `www.myapp.test` to a different application: just create another virtual host symlink named `www.myapp` for the application you want.

 ### Status API

 Puma-dev is starting to evolve a status API that can be used to introspect it and the apps.
 To access it, send a request with the `Host: puma-dev` and the path `/status`, for example: `curl -H "Host: puma-dev" localhost/status`.